Studying Just Scapes

 As well as all being experts in environmental issues, the team brings together knowledge from a diverse range of fields, including geography, psychology, political science, futures studies and creative writing.

-A Professor of Environment & Development at UEA’s School of International Development, Prof Martin is co-ordinating the ‘Just Scapes’ project.
+A Professor of Environment and Development in the School of Global Development, Prof Martin is co-ordinating the ‘Just Scapes’ project.
 In particular, he is involved with the literature review and the Scottish case study.

 The former Director of our Global Environmental Justice Group, Prof Martin is a trained social scientist who specialises in interdisciplinary research that informs the management of natural resources in developing countries.